codesprinters/CS-Constitution/CS-Constitution.md

 ### 4.3 Individual Action

-As a Partner of the Organization, in some cases you are authorized to act outside of the authority of your Roles, or even to break the rules of this Constitution.
+As a Staff Member of the Organization, in some cases you are authorized to act outside of the authority of your Roles, or even to break the rules of this Constitution.
 By acting under this extended authority you are taking **_“Individual Action”_**, and you are bound by the following rules:

 #### 4.3.1 Allowed Situations